 Cannon & Dunphy S.C. is here to help bereaved families who lost loved ones at the hands of someone else’s wrongful actions.
 The Wisconsin wrongful death attorneys at Cannon & Dunphy can help you file a wrongful death claim seeking compensation for your financial burdens, medical expenses, funeral expenses, and emotional grief.

+Our Wisconsin wrongful death lawyers are well-versed in the state-specific laws regarding wrongful death.
 In the state of Wisconsin, “An action for wrongful death may be brought by the personal representative of the deceased person or by the person to whom the amount recovered belongs.”
 Separate actions can be brought for the same wrongful death, but in some situations, these separate actions are consolidated upon filing a motion to consolidate.

 Claimants in wrongful death cases are typically the deceased’s surviving family members, such as the spouse or domestic partner, children, lineal heirs, or brothers/sisters.
 Claimants in wrongful death cases can attempt to recover financial damages in the following categories: